Our 20s and 30s are our prime years for career building.

 This is because as the company expands, new roles and responsibilities may emerge, providing opportunities for career advancement and professional development.

-The quality of leaders are often much better too.
+The quality of talent and leaders is often much better too.
 In a company with ambitious and aggressive goals, weak leadership is extremely visible.

 3. Surround yourself with highly competent and driven people